kevinli03/causal/index.md

 Lecture Slides

+#### 6. Instrumental Variables Design

+*In this lecture, I introduce the intuition behind instrumental variables, and discuss the two-stage least squares estimator*.

+Lecture Slides

-#### 6. Regression Discontinuity Design
+#### 6. Regression Discontinuity I: Sharp Discontinuity

 *In this lecture, I introduce the regression discontinuity design and its sharp variant, as well as the key identification assumptions and design of RDD*.

 Lecture Slides

-#### 7. Instrumental Variables Design
+#### 7. Regression Discontinuity II: Fuzzy Discontinuity

-*In this lecture, I introduce the intuition behind instrumental variables, and discuss the two-stage least squares estimator*.
+*In this lecture, I introduce the fuzzy regression discontinuity design - a combination of instrumental variables and sharp regression discontinuity.*

 Lecture Slides

-#### 8. Selection on Observables
+#### 8. Regression Discontintuity III: Regression Kink

-*In this lecture, I discuss matching designs, such as distance matching, propensity score matching, and genetic matching.*
+*In this lecture, I discuss the regression kink design*.

 Lecture Slides